-guidelines (n) = rules or instructions that are given by an official organization telling you how to do sth, especially sth difficult; something that can be used to help you make a decision or form an opinion. logical (adj) = (of an action, event, etc.) seeming natural, reasonable or sensible; following or able to follow the rules of logic in which ideas or facts are based on other true ideas or facts. to limit (v) = to stop sth from increasing beyond a particular amount or level; to restrict or reduce the amount of sth that you or sb can have or use. extensive (adj) = including or dealing with a wide range of information. to avoid (v) = to prevent sth bad from happening; to keep away from sb/sth; to try not to do sth. appeal (n) = a quality that makes sb/sth attractive or interesting. generous (adj) = giving or willing to give freely; given freely; more than is necessary. wordiness (n) = containing too many words. = greater than what seems reasonable or appropriate; extreme.
+guidelines (n) = rules or instructions that are given by an official organization telling you how to do sth, especially sth difficult; something that can be used to help you make a decision or form an opinion. logical (adj) = to limit (v) = are based on other true ideas or facts. to stop sth from increasing beyond a particular extensive (adj) = amount or level; to restrict or reduce the amount of sth that you or sb can have or use. including or dealing with a wide range of to avoid (v) = information. to prevent sth bad from happening; to keep away appeal (n) = from sb/sth; to try not to do sth. a quality that makes sb/sth attractive or interesting. generous (adj) = giving or willing to give freely; given freely; more than is necessary. wordiness (n) = containing too many words. excessive (adj) = greater than what seems reasonable or appropriate; extreme.

-hesitate (v) = to be worried about doing sth, especially because you are not sure that it is right or appropriate. reference (n) = (for new job) a letter written by sb who knows you, giving information about your character and abilities, especially to a new employer; a person who agrees to write a reference, for you, for example when you are applying for a job. reluctant (adj) = hesitating before doing sth because you do not want to do it or because you are not sure that it is the right thing to do.
+hesitate (v) = to be worried about doing sth, especially because you are not sure that it is right or appropriate.

+reference (n) = (for new job) a letter written by sb who knows you, giving information about your character and abilities, especially to a new employer; a person who agrees to write a reference, for you, for example when you are applying for a job.

+reluctant (adj) = hesitating before doing sth because you do not want to do it or because you are not sure that it is the right thing to do.